elastacloud/mbrace-on-brisk-starter/README.md

     val it : string = "run in the cloud on worker 'RD0003FF550024' "
     ```
 Awesome.
-Now go through the tutorials in the starter pack.
+Now go through the tutorials in this starter pack.
+Read things carefully and take it step by step, don't execute the entire scripts in F# Interactive but rather take the time to execute each piece of code and understand what it's doing.